geoscixyz/em/content/geophysical_surveys/airborne_fdem/systems.rst

 .. figure:: ./images/resolve_view.jpg
     :align: center
-    :width: 80%
+    :figwidth: 50%
     :name: resolve_view

     A RESOLVE system in operation.
 A base station is also deployed for DGPS and magnetometer.
     Source: `USGS <http://pubs.usgs.gov/of/2011/1304/OF11-1304.pdf>`_.

 RESOLVE is a frequency-domain loop-loop system operated by CGG (previously Fugro Airborne).
-The system has evolved over years, we describe RESOLVE III system (2008) here.
+The system has evolved over years, but we describe RESOLVE III system (2008) here.

 Coils